 All applicants must be at least 21 years of age and be associated with the University in one of the following ways:

 In addition, the applicant for a special occasion license must be a nonprofit society or organization.
 The University and its component units are considered nonprofit.

-The banquet permit, issued by the Washington State Liquor Control Board is subject to the provisions and conditions outlined on the permit and may be revoked if the provisions and conditions are not met.
+The banquet permit, issued by the Washington State Liquor and Cannabis Board is subject to the provisions and conditions outlined on the permit and may be revoked if the provisions and conditions are not met.
 Failure to comply with the provisions and conditions could subject the applicant to fines and prosecution.
-The licensee is responsible for obtaining current banquet permit requirements from the Washington State Liquor Control Board.
+The licensee is responsible for obtaining current banquet permit requirements from the Washington State Liquor and Cannabis Board.
 Banquet permit requirements at the time of publication include the following:

-The special occasion license, issued by the Washington State Liquor Control Board is subject to the provisions and conditions outlined on the license and may be revoked if the provisions and conditions are not met.
+The special occasion license, issued by the Washington State Liquor and Cannabis Board is subject to the provisions and conditions outlined on the license and may be revoked if the provisions and conditions are not met.
 Failure to comply with the provisions and conditions could subject the applicant to fines and prosecution.
-The licensee is responsible for obtaining current special occasion license requirements from the Washington State Liquor Control Board.
+The licensee is responsible for obtaining current special occasion license requirements from the Washington State Liquor and Cannabis Board.
 Special occasion license requirements at the time of publication include the following:

 If alcohol is provided and served or sold by a licensed caterer, a Washington State-issued banquet permit or special occasion license is not required.
 Requirements to serve or sell alcohol from a licensed caterer include the following: